-In September 2024, the first Improve Aquatic LIFE action took place.
-In the Pjältån nature reserve, in the northeastern part of Östergötland County, a 60-meter-long and 200-ton concrete culvert was removed.
+In September 2024, the first restoration measure in the Improve Aquatic LIFE project was completed.
+In the Pjältån Nature reserve, located in the northeastern part of Östergötland County, a 60-meter-long and 200-tonne concrete culvert was removed.

-At the same time, the water was diverted back into a 250-meter natural channel that had run parallel to the culvert.
+At the same time, water was redirected back into a 250-meter long natural channel that had previously run parallel to the culvert.

-The inauguration of the project attracted around 70 visitors from the local area.
-Many of them took the opportunity to take a lunchtime walk to see the major change in situ.
-The culvert was built in the early 1970s in connection with the construction of the adjacent highway.
-The new solution is more nature-based and creates both more and better habitat for trout and river lamprey – two characteristic species in the area.
+The opening ceremony attracted around 70 local visitors.
+Many of whom took the opportunity to enjoy a lunchtime walk to see the major change in situ.
+The culvert was built in the early 1970s in connection with the construction of the nearby highway.
+The new solution is nature-based and provides both more and better habitats for trout and river lamprey – two characteristic species in the area.

 Important for migratory fish species

-Pjältån, which is about five kilometers long, is a coastal estuary that flows into Bråviken.
+Pjältån, about five kilometers long, is a coastal estuary that flows into Bråviken.
 It is important for fish species that migrate from the sea to freshwater to spawn.
-The clean and clear waters of the Pjältån River are home to trout and river lamprey.
-For trout, the river acts as an important nursery where the small fish spend their first years before migrating to the sea as smolts.
+The clean and clear waters of the Pjältån River provide ideal conditions for species such as trout and river lamprey.
+For trout, the Pjältån functions as an important nursery habitat, where the young fish spend their first years before migrating to the sea as smolts.

-The clean and clear waters of the Pjältån River are home to trout and river lamprey.
+The clean and clear waters of the Pjältån River provide ideal conditions for species such as trout and river lamprey.

 Good spawning and nursery habitats

-The river lamprey is a diadromous species, which means that it migrates between freshwater and saltwater.
-As an adult, it migrates from the sea or from a large lake into rivers to spawn in flowing water.
+River lamprey is a diadromous species, which means that it migrates between freshwater and saltwater.
+As adults, they return from the sea or large lakes to rivers and streams to spawn in fast flowing waters.

-– Now both trout and river lamprey have better spawning and nursery environments, says Mathias Ibbe, project coordinator at the Östergötland County Administrative Board.
+– Now both trout and river lamprey have improved spawning and nursery habitats, says Mathias Ibbe, project coordinator at the County Administrative Board of Östergötland.

 The 200-ton concrete culvert is now gone.